PhrozenIO/PowerRemoteDesktop/README.md

 A new PowerShell terminal should appear on your desktop as **NT AUTHORITY/System**

+If you follow the steps above, a new PowerShell terminal should appear on your desktop running as the 'NT AUTHORITY/System' user.

-You can now enter your Power Remote Desktop server command, future Power Remote Desktop viewer will now be able to use the option `LogonUI` to request LogonUI / Winlogon desktop on active session.
+From this terminal, you can run the Power Remote Desktop server command and enable the 'LogonUI' option for future Power Remote Desktop viewer connections.

-#### Generate and pass your own X509 Certificate

-⚠️ Remember that not using your own X509 certificate will result in requiring administrator privilege to create a new server.

-Fortunately, you can easily create your own X509 certificate for example with the help of [OpenSSL command line tool](https://www.openssl.org).
+It's worth noting that if you don't use your own X509 certificate, you will need administrator privileges to create a new server.
+However, you can easily create your own X509 certificate using tools such as the OpenSSL command line tool.

 ##### Generate your Certificate